FAQ

 How do I retrieve a lost license key?

-Please enter the email address used to purchase Postbox on this form and we'll send your license key to you right away.
+Please enter the email address you used to purchase Postbox on this form, and we'll send you your license key immediately.

 General